Become Involved in a Member Section

 - Faculty and Academia

-Sections participate in Society governance through elected delegates to the Executive Council.
+Sections participate in Council governance through elected delegates to the Board of Governors.
 New sections may be created based on member interest.

 This section is dedicated to serving the interests of Delta Phi Epsilon members currently enrolled in undergraduate or graduate degree-granting programs.
-The Students Section ensures the Society represents those seeking to enter foreign affairs-related professions, while providing resources and opportunities for personal and professional development.
+The Students Section ensures the Council represents those seeking to enter foreign affairs-related professions while providing resources and opportunities for personal and professional development.

 Student memberships in the Society are free and open to all undergraduate and graduate students initiated into the Delta Phi Epsilon Professional Foreign Service Fraternity or Sorority.

 The Young Professionals Section manages social and professional development programming tailored for recent graduates and the newest members of foreign affairs-related professions.
-Individual membership is open to members under 35 years old or who have graduated within the past five years.
+Individual membership is open to members under 35 years old.

 International Business and Trade

 The International Business and Trade Section is dedicated to providing services and programming for members engaged in international trade, finance, consulting, and other fields of transnational business.
 The section highlights the work of its individual members and promotes fellowship, integrity, and excellence among members in the private sector.

 This section is open to all members with an interest in international business.